Public Access to the Arts and Citizen Engagement

 Assessment - how decisions are made

-Your application will be assessed by a committee of experts in the arts, digital, business or other sectors as well as individuals who have undertaken digital transformation based on the weighted criteria below.
+Your application will be assessed based on the weighted criteria below by a committee of experts in the arts, digital, business or other sectors as well as individuals who have undertaken digital transformation initiatives.

 - The initiative aims for concrete results and significant expected benefits;

-- The initiative benefits many artists or organizations and, ideally, an entire community or arts sector;
+- The initiative benefits more than one artist or organization and, ideally, an entire community or arts sector;

-- The initiative is developed based on openness and sustainable development, as applicable;
+- The initiative is developed based on openness and sustainability;

 - Knowledge and results are shared with the community in relevant and appropriate ways.